+Can I perform in a play or musical theatre production if I am A PVA student but not enrolled in PVA Theatre Arts?
 All PVA Theatre Arts students are guaranteed a performing opportunity in one of our four annual productions.
 Ten spaces are made available to PVA students in other disciplines who wish to perform in a play or musical.
 If you are interested in getting involved in the technical aspect of our shows, participation outside of PVA Drama will be considered.

+What after-school time commitments are required from PVA Theatre Arts students?
 All PVA Theatre Arts students are involved in at least one major school production every school year.
 Production work requires commitment to an extended school schedule as all rehearsals are either before or after the regular school day, during some weekends, and performances are in the evenings.
 Students earn credits for their production work and attendance is mandatory.

+Does attendance affect my mark?
 Yes.
 Theatre Arts projects are primarily structured around group work thus requiring students to be committed to the program and in class every day.
 Theatre Arts classes are run during the regular timetable as well as after school and consistent attendance is required for each.
 All absences may affect student achievement and could compromise their enrolment in PVA Theatre Arts.
 All unexcused absences impact student achievement.
 In a given term, students who miss more than five (5) excused classes/rehearsals will also see their achievement impacted.

+Can I participate in two PVA programs simultaneously, for example Choir and Theatre Arts?
 Due to the intense study and commitment required for one PVA program, it is difficult and challenging to complete two PVA programs during your high school career.
 Depending on academic course needs and schedules, participating in two PVA streams may be possible.
 Requests will be handled on an individual basis and should be discussed with teachers at the audition/interview.

-PD 35 is a five credit, self-directed course that does not run during the regular school day.
-Students will experience a combination of teacher-directed assignments and activities combined with student-directed or on-line projects and will learn about drama related careers and will attend workshops and meet local artists.
+When do PVA Theatre Arts students take Professional Leadership in the Arts / Entrepreurial Artist 35?
+All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
+These self-directed courses run outside the regular school day.
+Students will experience a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects and will learn about drama related careers, attend workshops and meet local artists.
 For PVA Theatre Arts students, this course begins in grade 10 and finishes at the end of grade 12 with a final exit interview and portfolio celebration.

+I am not good at either dancing or singing but I love to act.
+As part of the PVA Theatre Arts program, do I need to participate in vocal and dance instruction?
 Our goal is to encourage young actors to develop a broad range of skills that include both singing and dancing.
 Instruction in these areas will be non-threatening and will provide a strong foundation for all students regardless of their previous experience or comfort level.
 In auditions, potential candidates do not need to be highly skilled at either singing or dancing.

+Do I need drama training/experience to apply to Central’s PVA Theatre Arts program?
 Yes and no. We find that students, successful in PVA Theatre Arts are passionate, keen to develop skills, are willing to take risks, and are committed to their work.
 If you have these characteristics but lack experience, more than likely you will learn quickly and find success.
 That being said, many of our students come to Central with a background in theatre.
 Extra effort may be required for you to attain skills previously mastered by more experienced peers.

+Can I do Tech Theatre and perform in a main stage PVA performance?
 The Technical Theatre course schedule includes all rehearsals and performances as well as occasional classes after school.
 These hours combine to meet the requirements of this 125-hour/5-credit course.
 Due to the extensive time commitment, every Technical Theatre student has the opportunity to negotiate scheduling conflicts.
 Each conflict will be considered on an individual basis.
 In special circumstances, there may be opportunities for students to establish an alternative schedule to meet a 75-hour/3-credit course requirement.
 This would allow PVA Theatre Arts students to perform during one semester and be enrolled in Technical Theatre for the other.
 These situations must be discussed and approved in September.